shadowbourne/shadowbourne/README.md

     <img src="https://img.icons8.com/color/48/000000/blender-3d.png" title="Blender 3d"/>
 </div></center>

-# My University Degree 🎓:
+# My University Degree 🎓 - 1st (83/100):

-I am currently studying Mathematics ➕ Computer Science at Durham University 🎓 under the Natural Sciences program.
+I studied Mathematics ➕ Computer Science at Durham University 🎓 under the Natural Sciences program.
 > Within Natural Sciences, you are able to choose exactly what modules you study, from whichever faculties you choose, thereby removing many of the restrictions from "normal" degrees -
 > it is a build-your-own-degree degree and allows you to freely pursue your curiosities within your chosen fields!
 I would highly recommend.
 For example, it has allowed me to complete both a Bachelor's and a Master's level Dissertation/Project in Computer Science which normally students are not allowed to do (as it uses too many university resources)!

-I am in my 4th year and due to obtain my MSci (Master of Science) in Mathematics and Computer Science in August 2022!
+I graduated as a Master in Science with a First Class Honours degree (83/100) in June 2022.

 > Additionally, according to the measure employed by Durham University, a Natural Sciences student is the most qualified of any student. ✨